hclivess/videer/README.md

 # videer
 FFmpeg GUI with AviSynth support for deinterlacing and profile configuration that can be used in frameserving ([link](https://github.com/satishsampath/frame-server)).
+Created as a replacement for inflexible batch files that do not allow multiple encodings at the same time easily.

 ## Default settings: